Harpal Kumar

-Sir Harpal Singh Kumar (born 1965) is a British medical researcher of Indian descent, who was the chief executive officer of Cancer Research UK until June 2018, when he left the charity to become Head of Johnson & Johnson Innovation EMEA.
+Sir Harpal Singh Kumar (born 1965) is a British medical researcher of Indian descent who was chief executive officer of Cancer Research UK from April 2008 until June 2018, when he became senior vice president and head of innovation EMEA at Johnson & Johnson.
+He left the company in April 2020 and is now president of GRAIL Europe.

-Early life and education
+Early life

 Kumar's parents were refugees.
 As Sikhs, they chose to leave what was to become Pakistan and move to India during the Partition of India in 1947, where they ended up in refugee camps.
 Later they moved to England from India, where his father was employed sweeping factory floors, before eventually starting his own grocery store.

-Kumar attended Latymer Upper School, Hammersmith, and St. John's College, Cambridge, where he gained a Master of Engineering degree and a Master of Arts degree and won the Mobil Prize, Metal Box Prize, and Hughes Prize.
+Kumar attended Latymer Upper School in Hammersmith before taking up a place to study Chemical Engineering at the University of Cambridge.
+He graduated with Master of Engineering and Master of Arts degrees and was awarded the Mobil Prize, Metal Box Prize, and Hughes Prize during his time at Cambridge.
 He subsequently gained a Master of Business Administration degree with High Distinction as a Baker Scholar at Harvard Business School where he won the Ford Prize and the Wolfe Prize.